-34. Subsection 90A(1) requires that before determining an application for authorisation the ACCC shall prepare a draft determination.
-For the reasons set out in this draft determination, the ACCC is satisfied that the tests in sections 90(5A), 90(5B), 90(6) and 90(7) of the Act are met7.
-Accordingly, under sections 88(1A) and 88(1) of the Act, the ACCC proposes to grant authorisation A91348 until 30 June 2017 to allow eRx Script Exchange to enter into a contract with MediSecure and give effect to Clause 14 of the proposed contract, to facilitate interoperability between the parties electronic pharmaceutical prescription exchange systems.
+- 34. For the reasons set out in this determination, the ACCC is satisfied that the tests in sections 90(5A), 90(5B), 90(6) and 90(7) of the Act are met7.
+Accordingly, under sections 88(1A) and 88(1) of the Act, the ACCC grants authorisation A91348 to allow eRx Script Exchange to enter into a contract with MediSecure and give effect to Clause 14 of the proposed contract, to facilitate interoperability between the parties electronic pharmaceutical prescription exchange systems. - 35.
+Authorisation is granted until 30 June 2017.